yassinecc/articles/articleStripe.md

 * A **charge** is a transaction record for an amount to be debited from a given credit card.
 Stripe has implemented a two-step payment flow by allowing users to create uncaptured charges, where Stripe checks with your bank if there are sufficient funds available to carry the transaction and requests to put in on hold for an upcoming payment, and then capturing them which amounts to debiting your account.

-{% hint style='info' %}

-The biggest advantage of non-captured charges is that you are guaranteed payment as the bank has confirmed availability of the funds, but you can also instantly release an uncaptured charge instead of waiting 3~5 days for a refund.
+> The biggest advantage of non-captured charges is that you are guaranteed payment as the bank has confirmed availability of the funds, but you can also instantly release an uncaptured charge instead of waiting 3~5 days for a refund.
 Note that Stripe charges a fee for captured charges and refunds but releasing an uncaptured charge is free.

-{% endhint %}

 * A **customer** is the holder of one or multiple means of payment.